FirstTimeEZ/responsive/README.md

 ![](https://i.imgur.com/rnQR2pq.png)

+Currently everything is treated like a `Server Error` except for `Page Not Found`

-If you want to add more specific custom error pages, place them in the `/error` folder.
+If you want to add more specific custom error pages, place them in the `/error` folder and update `server.js`

 ### Port